4805 Edgemoor Lane

 Ana Lopez van Balen, director

-The Mid-County Citizens Advisory board serves citizens located in the Aspen Hill, Brookeville, Capital View, Derwood, Flower Valley, Forest Glen, Glenmont, Kemp Mill, Kensington, Layhill, parts of Laytonsville, Norbeck, Olney, Rock Creek, Sandy Spring and Wheaton areas.
+The Mid-County Citizens Advisory board serves citizens in Ashton, Aspen Hill, Brookeville, Capital View, Derwood, Forest Glen, Glenmont, Kemp Mill, Kensington, Layhill, Norbeck, Olney, Upper Rock Creek, Sandy Spring and Wheaton.

 Board meetings take place at 7 p.m. the third Tuesday of the month at the center.